AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 features of GSAS-II and even if that is ever completed, there will still be some things that GSAS-II does with the GUI would be almost impossible to implement without a interactive graphical view of the data.

 Nonetheless, there may be times where it does make sense to install GSAS-II without all of the GUI components, for example on a compute server.
-The minimal requirements for use of GSASIIscriptable are only Python, numpy and scipy, but additional optional requirements are described in the :ref:`ScriptingRequirements`, which also provides some installation instructions.
+The minimal requirements for use of GSASIIscriptable are only Python, numpy and scipy, but additional optional packages that can be utilized are described in the :ref:`ScriptingRequirements` section of the requirements chapter, which also provides some installation instructions.

 In a standard GSAS-II installation, no changes are made to Python.
 When the GUI is invoked, a small script or Windows batch file is used to start GSAS-II inside Python.
 When
 GSASIIscriptable is used, Python must be provided with the location of the GSAS-II files.
 There are two ways this can be done:

-* define the GSAS-II installation location in the Python ``sys.path``, or
+ #. define the GSAS-II installation location in the Python ``sys.path``, or
-* install a reference to GSAS-II inside Python.
+ #. install a reference to GSAS-II inside Python.

 The latter method requires an extra installation step, but has the advantage that it allows writing portable GSAS-II scripts.
 This is discussed further in the